lwriedt/lwriedt.github.io/Data_Ethics_AI.md

 ------

 - Example: Health care systems that are fed with patient data and results in a diagnose diabetes and recommend a correct dose of insulin need to be trained with large volumes of historical patient records, insulin usage and treatment outcomes.
 This is very sensitive personal information and protected by a number of data privacy regulations.
 It is not possible for the system developers to disclose in detail all the training data they used in the development and quality assurance process.
 This is also true for the transaction data, that are later fed to the system and the recommendations made.
 - Example: Military machines like self-guided missiles are often using reinforcement algorithms, that are trained in a high number of real or simulated situations.
 These situations are confidential to the military and cannot be exposed in public.
+Wars are not fought and won in highly ethical ways, but these weapons may be used for other purposes as well.
 - Example: A company uses data about its customers that are GDPR protected and cannot be shared outside the company, and thus makes it impossible for any outside third party to validate that the company's AI engine is trained in fair and ethical ways.